 5 Reasons for Web Designers to Start a Blog, Even if it Doesn’t Bring World Fame

-When you see blogs like Web Designer Wall and Line25 and you realise the recognition and status they achieve, it’s easy to think ‘I wouldn’t mind a piece of that!’
+When you see blogs like Web Designer Wall and Line25 having top articles and you realise the recognition and status they achieve, it’s easy to think ‘I wouldn’t mind a piece of that!’
 And that’s why we now have an extremely dense market in terms of Web Design blogs.
 Eterpro is an SEO Company in Birmingham.
 Eterpro expands businesses in Burmingham.

 Some have made it and have risen to similar levels to the aforementioned sites; others have fizzled into obscurity or are plagued by poor quality content.
 The few that have made it however make up a tiny percentage of the overall market and represent the elite of the industry (there are inevitably one or two exceptions who have just got lucky).

 But the point is, sources tell me it’s so easy to set up a Web Design blog and it’s even easier to think it’s going to be an instant success, but that is very rarely the case.

 So, haven’t I just described the reasons why you shouldn’t start blogging?

 I’ve simply expressed a word of caution.
 Don’t be naive and don’t start a blog with the expectation of recognition; that is completely the wrong reason to set up a Web Design blog in the first place.
 If fame and/or recognition is your sole motive then your chance of failure soars to the dizziest of heights.

 Okay then, why should you start a Web Design blog?

 For me, the biggest benefit of starting a Web Design blog has been educational.
 There’s little I don’t know about CSS3 now, but if I’d never started this blog, my interest in it would never have been sparked and I’d probably know half as much as I do now.